ysthakur/everything.rs/README.md

 covered.
 Now you can list directories and print strings blazing fast 🚀, without the guilt of using a non-Rust tool.

-Want a Rust-powered replacement for that sluggish Python script you made?
-No problem, `everything.rs` has got you covered there, too.

 ## Installation

 Download an executable from [the latest release](https://github.com/ysthakur/everything.rs/releases/latest), or,